 Figure 4.6 below presents the percentage of households with mud-covered tree trunks as their main wall material by district.
-The main wall materials of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.
+The main wall material of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.

-In Ngoma district, 83.7% of households use mud-covered tree trunks as their wall material; this is the highest figure country-wide.
-At national level, 35.2% of households use mud-covered tree trunks as wall material while in rural areas the figure is 38.3% and only 17.1% in urban areas.
+In Rubavu district, 13% of households are using mud-covered tree trunks as their main wall material; 51% are using mud bricks and 24% mud bricks covered with cement.
+At national level, 35.2% of households use mud-covered tree trunks as their main wall material while the figure is 38.3% in rural areas.